alphagov/government-service-design-manual/service-manual/operations/operating-servicegovuk-subdomains.md

 That well-known place is the relevant start page on www.gov.uk - for instance, the DVLA’s tax disc service is at [https://www.gov.uk/tax-disc](https://www.gov.uk/tax-disc).

-Service owners MUST advertise the relevant start page as the starting point for the relevant service.
+Service managers MUST advertise the relevant start page as the starting point for the relevant service.
 This is what gets printed on literature, email signatures, TV adverts, etc.

-The start page URL for a given service will be allocated by GDS based on discussions with the service owner and analysis of user behaviour, search referrals and other relevant data.
+The start page URL for a given service will be allocated by GDS based on discussions with the service manager and analysis of user behaviour, search referrals and other relevant data.

 ## Creating a domain